Don't Let Me Die (film): Production

 In 2022, writer-director Andrei Epure conceived the idea for the film while riding a bus.
-He overheard a conversation between strangers about a Romanian journalist who had been found dead in her apartment, two weeks after her passing.
+He overheard a conversation between strangers about a Romanian journalist who had been found dead in her apartment, two weeks after her death.
 Struck by the tragedy, he was inspired to create a film that would “explore the anguish of passing away in complete indifference.”
 The project developed at the 44th Cannes’ Résidence du Festival, held from 1 March to 15 July 2022, had production commitment from Bucharest-based Saga Film and co-production by Paris-based Tomsa Films.
 It was scheduled for filming in 2024.

 Release

 Don't Let Me Die had its world premiere in the 'Filmmakers of the Present Competition' section of the 78th Locarno Film Festival on 12 August 2025, vying for the Golden Leopard – Filmmakers of the Present.

 It will compete in Meet the Neighbors Competition section at the Thessaloniki International Film Festival in November 2025.